Kanadikavu Shree Vishnumaya Kuttichathan Swamy temple: Roopakkalam

-The ritual of Roopakalam is traditionally performed during the annual Thiruvellattu festival, which occurs in the Malayalam month of Makaram at Vishnumaya temples in Kerala.
-Roopakalam is a ritual offering to Vishnumaya, where figures of the deity, and sometimes his companion Karimkutty, are created on the ground using multicolored herbal and organic powders.
-Once the Roopakalam is drawn, a priest, often a family member, performs a puja.
-This is followed by a ritual dance around the kalam, accompanied by traditional music.
-Following the dance, the priest erases the kalam using coconut palm leaves.
-The powder is then distributed among the devotees.
+The ritual of Roopakalam is usually carried out in connection with the annual festival of Thiruvellattu, in the Malayalam month of Makaram, in the Vishnumaya temples of Kerala.
+This is something akin to the Kalamezhuthu in the temples dedicated to Serpent Gods in Kerala.The beautiful and fascinating Roopakalam is basically a form of ritual or offering to lord Vishnumaya, wherein enchanting and colorful figures of the lord and sometimes, of his trusted friend and ally Karimkutty, is drawn on the ground using multi coloured herbal and organic powders.
+After the Roopakalam is drawn, a family member who is a priest performs puja as per the tantric rites and invokes the lord into the Roopakalam.
+This is followed by a sacred ritual dance by the priest around the kalam, to the accompaniment of wild music.
+The dancer then erases the kalam using coconut palm leaves.
+The colored powders are subsequently distributed to the devotees after the ritual.

 Main offerings to the deity

-Devotees make several offerings to the deity as part of religious practices.
-The primary offerings include Roopakalam, Chuttuvilakku, Niramala, Brahmavellattu Karmam, Veethu, Guruthi, Divasapooja, and Pushpanjali.
-These rituals are performed to seek blessings and express devotion to the deity.
+The main offerings made by the devotees include Roopakalam, Chuttuvilakku, Niramala, Brahmavellattu Karmam, Veethu, Guruthi, Divasapooja and Pushpanjali.